pulumi/terraform-provider-digitalocean/docs/data-sources/volume_snapshot.md

 * `most_recent` - (Optional) If more than one result is returned, use the most recent volume snapshot.

-~> **NOTE:** If more or less than a single match is returned by the search, Terraform will fail.
+~> **NOTE:** If more or less than a single match is returned by the search, the provider will fail.
 Ensure that your search is specific enough to return a single volume snapshot ID only, or use `most_recent` to choose the most recent one.

 ## Attributes Reference